 Several additional agents that can protect cultured neurons against alcohol-induced death also utilize the NO-cGMP-PKG pathway.
 For example, growth factors, including nerve growth factor and fibroblast growth factor can protect developing neurons from alcohol-induced death in vitro and utilize the NO-cGMP-PKG pathway to signal this effect (12).
 The protective effect of the neurotransmitter N-methyl-D-aspartate against alcohol toxicity likewise depends on the NO-cGMP-PKG pathway (11).

 Although alcohol produces most of its neuroteratogenic impact by directly affecting the fetus, some of its adverse effects are likely secondary to placental and umbilical cord dysfunction (23).
 Alcohol disrupts placental physiology in several ways.
 Alcohol induces placental vasoconstriction, reduces placental growth, interferes with placental protein synthesis, impairs placental nutrient transport, and disturbs placental endocrine function.
+Alcohol also increases the number of microinfarctions within the placenta, thus, potentially interfering with blood flow through it (75).
 Furthermore, alcohol induces umbilical cord vasospasm.
 Given the critical roles of the placenta and umbilical cord in maintaining pregnancy, promoting and sustaining fetal growth, and protecting the fetus from foreign substances, it follows that alcohol-induced corruption of placental and umbilical cord function will substantially impair fetal well-being.
 In particular, alcohol-induced vasospasm within the placenta and umbilical cord likely leads to fetal hypoxia, ischemia, and nutrient deprivation.
 These processes probably underlie, at least in part, the microencephaly and somatic growth failure that accompany fetal alcohol syndrome.

 • Fetal alcohol spectrum disorders may be seen in up to 1% to 5% of school children in the United States and Western Europe.